Cabrillo National Monument

 Atop a steep hill at the tip of the peninsula, this is San Diego’s finest locale for history, views and nature walks.
 It’s also the best place in town to see the gray-whale migration (January to March) from land.
 You may forget you’re in a major metropolitan area.

-The visitors center has a comprehensive, old-school presentation on Portuguese explorer Juan Rodríguez Cabrillo’s 1542 voyage up the California coast, plus good exhibits on native inhabitants and the area’s natural history.
+The visitor center has a comprehensive, old-school presentation on Portuguese explorer Juan Rodríguez Cabrillo’s 1542 voyage up the California coast, plus exhibits on early Native Californian inhabitants and the area’s natural history.

 If you’re not driving, the monument can be reached by the hourly bus 84 from Old Town Transit Center .